Monterey County Probate — What Heirs Need to Know

 Monterey County local rules and procedures

-Wednesday probate calendar.
-Under Local Rule 4.20, probate matters in Monterey County are heard on Wednesdays.
-When filing a petition, petitioners submit a notice of hearing and the clerk fills in the next available date.
-Petitioners may request a particular date, and if a matter requires more than ten minutes, the court may reset it to another time or day.
+Wednesday-only probate calendar.
+Under Local Rule 4.20, probate matters in Monterey County are heard exclusively on Wednesdays at the courthouse in Monterey.
+When filing a petition, petitioners submit a notice of hearing and the clerk fills in the next available Wednesday.
+Petitioners may request a particular date via e-filing comments.
+If a matter will require more than ten minutes, the court may reset it to another time or day — an important consideration for contested hearings or property sale confirmations that involve overbidding.

-Probate notes posted online before hearings.
+Probate notes and tentative rulings posted online.
 Under Local Rule 4.4, probate notes are posted on the court's website at www.monterey.courts.ca.gov/probate/notes ahead of each hearing.
 These notes alert parties to procedural deficiencies or issues the court wishes to discuss.
-Parties are expected to check probate notes before the hearing and address any identified issues in advance.
+Parties are expected to check probate notes before the hearing and address identified issues in advance.
+Tentative rulings may also be issued under Local Rule 7.9, meaning some matters can be resolved without oral argument if no party contests the tentative ruling.

-Appearances required unless excused.
+Appearances required unless excused — OSC risk for no-shows.
 Local Rule 4.22 states that all matters require an appearance unless the probate notes indicate the matter is ready for decision absent objection.
-If an appearance is not excused and no one appears, the court may set an Order to Show Cause re: dismissal or take other action.
-Parties can determine whether an appearance is required by checking the probate notes online.
+If an appearance is not excused by the probate notes and no one appears, the court may set an Order to Show Cause re: dismissal or take other action — a consequence more aggressive than many California counties, where matters are simply continued.

-Continuance procedures require court form and fee.
-Under Local Rule 4.23, matters may not be continued by telephone or letter request.
-All requests for continuance must use Local Form CI-105 (Request for Continuance of Hearing & Order) and be accompanied by the fee stated in Government Code section 70617.
+Continuance procedures require a specific court form and fee.
+Under Local Rule 4.23, matters may not be continued by telephone or letter request — the court will not accept them.
+All requests for continuance must use Local Form CI-105 (Request for Continuance of Hearing and Order) and be accompanied by the fee stated in Government Code section 70617.
 Requests should be filed at least five court days prior to the hearing.
+Even stipulations of counsel are insufficient without court authorization.

-Strict order requirements.
-Local Rule 4.30 requires that all orders in probate matters be complete in themselves, setting forth all matters passed on by the court with the same particularity required of judgments in civil matters.
-Orders must include the names of persons affected, descriptions of property affected, and amounts of money affected.
-Probate orders must be written so their general effect can be determined without reference to the underlying petition.
+Strict order requirements — orders must stand alone.
+Local Rule 4.30 requires that all orders be complete in themselves, setting forth all matters passed on by the court with the same particularity required of judgments in civil matters.
+Orders must include the judge's name, hearing date, department, names of persons affected, property descriptions, and amounts of money affected.
+All pages must include the case name and number in a header or footer.
+Importantly, Rule 4.31 prohibits including orders in the body of a petition — they must be separate documents — and the judge's signature may not appear on a page that contains no other text.

 Monterey County probate timeline